-Avoid direct bank transfers, and use more anonymous payment apps like Venmo, Paypal, and Zelle that allow you to exchange cash with just a username or email address.
+Avoid direct bank transfers, and use more anonymous and secure payment methods like Google Pay, Apple Pay, Venmo, Paypal, and Zelle that allow you to exchange cash with just a username or email address.
 Do not offer your bank account information.
 Someone asking for this information is more than likely up to no good.

 Be thoughtful about the nature of the items being listed; consider if it sounds reasonable and practical.
 If the listing sounds too good to be true, it probably is.
 If the price is significantly lower than similar items of the same nature (especially large purchases like used vehicles), it’s probably not legitimate.

 If someone has lots of a particular item (such that it seems crazy), it’s probably stolen goods.
 If a large item is posted in multiple locations, it’s probably a fraudulent post because it’s unlikely it could be delivered in all those different places.